 College offices and student organizations can submit slides to be displayed on campus.

-Use one of 6 designed template below.
+You may use your own design that fits the requirements below or use one of 6 designed templates here.
 Simply select the thumbnail and download the Powerpoint file.
 Swap out images, text and your department lockup (contact Erica Gramm email@example.com for the image file).
 Follow submission instructions below.